-Stamp duties
+Stamp duties.

 The transfer of Hong Kong real estate or shares of Hong Kong incorporated SPVs would be subject to stamp duty in Hong Kong.
-For the transfer of Hong Kong real estate, stamp duty is payable at 3.75% on the transfer consideration or market value, whichever is higher, where the stampable value exceeds HKD 6,720,000.
-For the transfer of shares in Hong Kong incorporated SPVs, stamp duty is payable at 0.2% (0.1% payable by each of the transferor and the transferee) on the transfer consideration or market value, whichever is higher.
+For the transfer of Hong Kong real estate, stamp duty is payable at 4.25% on the transfer consideration or market value, whichever is higher, where the stampable value exceeds HKD 21,739,120.
+For the transfer of shares in Hong Kong incorporated SPVs, stamp duty is payable at 0.2% (payable by the transferor and the transferee at 0.1% each) on the transfer consideration or market value, whichever is higher.
 In addition, a fixed duty of HKD 5 is currently payable on any instrument of transfer of shares.